Context-Aware Semantic Segmentation via Stage-Wise Attention: Method

 \paragraph{Reconstruction head and objective.} Only the HR branch is reconstructed.
 From the last HR stage ($s{=}4$), we use a $1{\times}1$ convolution producing $3s^2$ channels followed by a PixelShuffle with stride $s$ (equal to the total downsampling factor of the HR encoder) to map tokens back to RGB at input resolution.
 Let $\hat I^{\mathrm{HR}}$ be the reconstruction.
 We minimize a masked $\ell_1$ loss over the masked HR pixels only:

 where $M^{\text{pix}}_{\mathrm{HR}}$ is obtained by upsampling the HR \emph{patch} mask to pixel resolution using the stage-1 patch size.
 During SSL, masked tokens are replaced by a learnable mask embedding; fusion remains active so the encoder can leverage LR semantics to infer missing HR content.
-Fig.~\ref{fig:mae_figure} illustrates our dual-stream masking strategy, with random HR masking and centered LR masking used during self-supervised pretraining.

-\paragraph{Transfer.} After SSL, we discard the reconstruction head and fine-tune the dual-stream encoders with cross-attention under the supervised objective in \S\ref{subsec:supervised}.
+Fig.~\ref{fig:mae_figure} illustrates this dual-stream masking strategy, with random HR masking and centered LR masking during self-supervised pretraining.
+After SSL, we discard the reconstruction head and fine-tune the dual-stream encoders with cross-attention under the supervised objective in \S~\ref{subsec:supervised}.